aws-samples/non-profit-blockchain/ngo-fabric/README.md

 We'll continue with the next steps while we wait for the peer node to become HEALTHY.

-## Step 3 - create the Fabric client node
+## Step 3 - Create the Fabric client node
 In your Cloud9 terminal window.

 Create the Fabric client node, which will host the Fabric CLI.
 You will use the CLI to administer